craftcms/docs/docs/4.x/directory-structure.md

 ### `.ddev/`

 If you followed the [installation](./installation.md) guide, DDEV will have left a `.ddev/` directory in the root of your project.
-This is safe to keep in version control—DDEV may modify it from time to time.
+This is safe to keep in version control—DDEV may make changes to it from time to time, but a separate `.gitignore` file exists within it to ensure only necessary files are tracked.